-On June 8, 2018, Gibbs Law Group LLP has filed a class action complaint against USC arising out of reports that USC Gynecologist Dr. George Tyndall inappropriately touched and photographed patients repeatedly over his 30 year career.
+On June 8, 2018, Gibbs Law Group LLP has filed a class action complaint against USC arising out of reports that USC Gynecologist Dr. George Tyndall sexually harassed and sexually assaulted patients repeatedly over his 30 year career.
 USC is reported to have continued employing Dr. Tyndall despite numerous complaints over the years.
 Over 300 women have now come forward with reports of abuse by Dr. Tyndall.
 Click here to read the complaint.

 USC’s Knowledge of Dr. Tyndall’s Misconduct